hypergonial/hikari-arc/docs/guides/command_groups.md

     Slash subcommands **must** use the [`@arc.slash_subcommand`][arc.command.slash.slash_subcommand] decorator instead of the [`@arc.slash_command`][arc.command.slash.slash_command] decorator.

-With the following setup, you should get something similar to this:
+With the following setup, you should get something similar to this.
+The final command name will automatically combine the name used at each tier:

 <figure markdown>
   ![Permissions Subcommands](../assets/subcommands.png){ width="800" }